-l) New IFRS Standards, interpretations and amendments adopted by the Fund
+k) New IFRS Standards, interpretations and amendments adopted by the Fund l) New regulations effective during the year

-The following new standards, amendments and revisions to existing standards, which were issued by the International Accounting Standards Board (IASB) have been effective from 1 January 2022 and accordingly adopted by the Fund, as applicable:
+The following new standards, amendments and revisions to existing standards, which were issued by the International Accounting Standards Board (IASB) have been effective from 1 January 2023 and accordingly adopted by the Fund, as applicable.
+However, these did not have any significant impact on the financial statements.